Testing to ensure battery integrity

 Such devices are often carried in people’s pockets, increasing the potential safety hazard and risk of personal injury.
-Batteries must, therefore, be tested at all levels, with tests, including electrical, chemical, corrosive, mechanical, and abuse.
+Batteries must, therefore, be tested at all levels, including electrical, chemical, corrosive, mechanical, and abuse.
 These include:

 • Life cycle testing – verifies how long a battery lasts and demonstrates the quality of the battery.
 These tests include life cycle testing, environmental cycle testing and calendar life testing.

 • Abuse testing – simulates extreme environmental conditions and scenarios to test batteries beyond limits.

 • Performance testing – demonstrates the efficiency of batteries, such as performance testing under various climatic conditions.

 • Environmental and durability testing – shows the quality and reliability of a battery through testing vibration, shock, EMC, thermal cycling, corrosion, dust, salt and humidity.

 Read the full article in the August issue of DPA.